 Returning to my roots in the UK later that same year, I felt a new sense of belonging.
 The scale of my canvases increased and my palette retained the colours and vibrancy of the West coast, notably in Love Knows No Limit, Gaia, Diffusion, Dreamcatcher, and Prism.
 My work transitioned from replicating and abstracting the surface of the landscape to a deeper expression of the feelings and energetics of the land itself.
 For me, the land is alive and now my painting feels like a direct collaboration with the Earth Mother.

-My recent series of Meditations depict pristine landscapes with clear depths.
-They emerged after a second visit to India in 2015 and the style of painting is more precise.
+My series of Meditations emerged after a second visit to India in 2015 and, specifically to Arunachala in Tamil Nadu.
 Gradations of tonal colour, which can be related to layers of consciousness, provide a view into and of the Earth, from above and within.
-There is a sense of the purity and refinement of the land untouched by human contact.
+These pristine landscapes with clear depths can be read as spiritual landscapes offering a sense of the purity and refinement of the land untouched by human contact.

 In 2017, I completed a new series of work, The Mothers & The Daughters, the offspring of original abstract paintings created while I was pregnant - a highly potent and creative time.
 While derivative of the parent works on canvas and in the same vivid palette, these new works offer something new: symmetry and a kaleidoscopic mysticism that evokes a sense of being at the threshold of another realm.
 Presented as digital c-prints mounted on aluminium, these painterly photographs provide the viewer with an experience that is at once both ancient and futuristic.